churchers/vm-bhyve/README.md

     # vm switch create private

-Then add the following to the `/path/to/my/vms/vmname/vmname.conf` file for each guest and shutdown/restart.
+Then add the following to the `/path/to/my/vms/vmname/vmname.conf` file for each guest and then shutdown/restart the guests.

     network1_type="virtio-net"
     network1_switch="private"